Tile Cutter Vs Wet Saw: Which Is Better Skip to content

 6. Cost

-You should prepare to pay much over $500, if not thousands of dollars, on wet saws because they are high-quality power tools that feature diamond blades and water spray systems.
+You should be prepared to pay much over $500, if not thousands of dollars, on wet saws because they are high-quality power tools that feature diamond blades and water spray systems.
 This is especially true for high-quality models.
 On the other hand, a high-quality tile snapper will set you back up to a few hundred dollars at most.

 7. Mess